Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 And minus updating your store's actions to point to your new API, you're done.
 No need to modify other parts of your Vue application.

+### benefits of a SPA

+Building a SPA can seem unnecessary but it comes with some advantages:

+- Better initial rendering time
+- Can make an application that doesn't need Javascript
+  - I'm a believer of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
+  - Android Chrome might run your site [without Javascript](https://timkadlec.com/remembers/2018-09-06-chromes-noscript-intervention/)
+- Should have a better SEO

 ## And also…

 This post isn't an exhaustive list of what Nuxt can offer you.